 If after inspecting all other areas, you still don’t find the source of the sewer gas in your bathroom, it is time to examine the water heaters.
 If a water heater has not been used for some time, it can emit this noxious egg-like gas.

 There will be organic matter trapped within the system which will trigger the bad smell.
 If your water heaters have not been used for a while, it is recommendable to flush some water in them.
 This will help to bring a different breath around your residential setting.

-Primary Reasons Why Bathroom Sink Smells Like Sewer In Most Homes
+Primary Reasons Why Bathroom Sink Smells Like Sewer in Most Homes

 When you sense an unpleasant smell in your bathroom sink, you will likely point out in specific areas.
 The sink drain is the primary culprit.

-1. Bacteria Build Up In The Bathroom Sink Drain
+1. Bacteria Build-Up in the Bathroom Sink Drain

 When bacteria are allowed to grow down the drain, they will eventually lead to the evolution of foul smell.
 If you smell such as an odor, there is a likelihood of bacteria builds up down the drain and this is also likely going to make your bathroom sink clogged.
-It is always sewage-like odor or rotten egg smell.
+It is always a sewage-like odor or rotten egg smell.
 According to research, the bathroom drain is the primary reason why bathroom sink smells like sewer.

 Bathroom sink drain has all the organic matter that flows down with the water.
 There is soap, hair, and used toothpaste spits.
 It is the accumulation of such used substances that lead to the emission of the offensive smell.